manantt/MavBot/README.md

 # MavBot
-Bot for StarCraft 2
-It competes in sc2ai.net artificial intelligence tournaments.
+Bot for StarCraft 2 artificial intelligence tournaments It competes in sc2ai.net.